Welding Cast Iron for Beginners: Types, Processes, Steps

 - Why do you reheat cast iron after welding?

-- Why do you slowly cool cast iron?
+- Why do you cool down cast iron?

 What is cast iron?

-Cast iron is an iron alloy with a high amount of carbon 1.7-4% and silicon 1-3% melted and poured into a mold to solidify in the desired shape.
+Cast iron is an iron alloy with a high carbon amount of 1.7-4% and silicon 1-3%.
+It is melted and poured into a mold to solidify in the desired shape.
 Cast iron’s unique characteristics are due to its extraordinarily high carbon content.